PedroMG2023/PedroMG2023/README.md

 ### Hi there 👋

+I am a second-year computer engineering student at the National University of Engineering (UNI), I am passionate about developing web and desktop software, and perhaps very soon video games.

+I took a CS50 course and I am currently still learning more technologies from the CS50 course - programming with python and javascript

+I also like to continue learning and improving with each opportunity, especially when I work as a team for events such as hackathons and rallies, and any other opportunity I have, it is a pleasure to be able to help.

 <!--
 **PedroMG2023/PedroMG2023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.